-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Saraland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Saraland is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Saraland is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Saraland who work in office and administrative support (17.00%), healthcare (10.94%), and food service (8.38%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Saraland has relatively fewer families with younger children, and/or college students.
 Combined, this makes Saraland a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 The education level of Saraland citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all cities of 21.84%: 19.17% of adults 25 and older in Saraland have a college degree.

 The per capita income in Saraland in 2010 was $24,658, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
 This equates to an annual income of $98,632 for a family of four.
 However, Saraland contains both very wealthy and poor people as well.